 - The addition of new crossings is not necessary, there are already enough in the corridor

 - The new setback crossings on Cougar Creek Drive were confusing to drivers.
 There were both positive and negative comments on their impacts on traffic

-- The white flex bollards and concrete TC barriers create visual clutter in the corridor
+- The white flex bollards and concrete traffic calming barriers create visual clutter in the corridor

 Right Turn Elimination